 Fig. 12 compares the tropical mean winds of the two solsticial seasons across a number of configurations, focusing on the region of the upper critical line.
-We take an average from 30°S to 30°N, as this corresponds to the region of upwelling (i.e., spans the two turning latitudes of the residual mean circulation).
-The broad average captures the influence of the subtropical jets; for this reason the troposphere appears to be in a rather strong westerly regime below 120 hPa in all configurations.
-The darker lines in Fig. 12f correspond to the winds of the integration depicted in Fig. 11, and more clearly illustrate the fact that westerlies (in a tropical mean sense) extend 30 hPa higher in boreal winter than summer, allowing stationary waves to penetrate that much deeper into the TTL.
+We take an average from 30°S to 30°N as this corresponds to the region of upwelling (i.e. spans the two turning latitudes of the residual mean circulation).
+The broad average captures the influence of the subtropical jets; for this reason the troposphere appears to be in a westerly regime.
+The darker lines in Fig. 12f correspond to the winds of the integration depicted in Fig. 11, and more clearly illustrate the fact that westerlies (in a average sense) extend 30 hPa higher in boreal winter than summer, allowing stationary waves to penetrate that much deeper into the TTL region.

 The top row of Fig. 12 helps us understand the physical processes controlling the tropical mean winds.
-Modification of the boreal hemisphere baroclinicity is critical for the annual modification of the winds; the L50 integration in Fig. 12a is comparable to the control integration, and exhibits almost no variation; once the effective
+Modification of the boreal hemisphere baroclinicity is critical for the annual modification of the winds; the L50 integration in Fig. 12a is comparable to the control integration, and exhibits almost no variation; once the effective mixed layer depth drops to 10 or 1 meter, however, the critical line drops markedly in the boreal summer, associated with the weakening of the subtropical jet.
+In comparison, it doesn't really change that much in the winter: increasing the baroclinicity does not really affect the tropical winds, as the jets are determined by angular momentum constraints.
+Varying the midlatitude topography has